Will-So/pelapost/readme.md

 # TODO

-- Make a one time configuration option to set the default blog directory without changing the code
+[ ]  Make a one time configuration option to set the default blog directory without changing the code [ ] Test functionality one more time.
+Write appropriate unit tests (clean-up and tag handling) [ ] Allow notebook path to be the current path

 # Testing